The Python Community

 Given to members of the community who significantly improve the Foundation’s fulfillment of its mission.

-Python Software Foundation Membership
+Python Software Foundation Fellow Membership

 PSF Fellows are nominated for their extraordinary efforts and impact upon Python, the community, and the broader Python ecosystem.